lammpstutorials/lammpstutorials.github.io/sphinx/source/non-tutorials/solutions.rst

 .. container:: justify

     On the side note, the surface area of a CNT is not a well defined quantity.
-I choose to define the area as the perimeter of the CNT multiplied by the effective width of the carbon atoms.
+Here, I choose to define the area as the perimeter of the CNT multiplied by the effective width of the carbon atoms.